m4ury4p/IIITB_ASIC_traffic_controller/README.md

 OpenLane is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, CVC, SPEF-Extractor, CU-GR, Klayout and a number of custom scripts for design exploration and optimization.
 The flow performs full ASIC implementation steps from RTL all the way down to GDSII.

-To install and test the tool, we can run following tests:
+To install and test the tool, we can run following commands and tests:
 ```
  $git clone https://github.com/The-OpenROAD-Project/OpenLane.git